Resveratrol With Pterostilbene

 There is presently much more known about how resveratrol works, so although the supplement has already been shown to have many desirable aspects it is more usual to take resveratrol with pterostilbene in the world of nootropics.

 A look at Resveratrol

 The stilbenoid resveratrol (3,5,4′-trihydroxy-trans-stilbene) is naturally found in grapes, and its presence as one of the key antioxidative components of wine has made it of great interest.
 For those of you who may not know, wine is strongly associated with good health in France and Spain, and is thought to be one of the main reasons why the French people generally have a healthy heart despite consuming a rich diet (the French Paradox).
 It is a natural phenol phytoalexin acting to protect grapes from infection by the necrotrophic fungus Botrytis cinerea.

-With regards to general cardioprotective effects, prolonged supplementation with 10 mg resveratrol has been shown to lead to support healthy endothelial function, left ventricular diastolic function, and levels of LDL-cholesterol.
+With regards to general cardioprotective effects, prolonged supplementation with resveratrol has been shown to lead to support healthy endothelial function, left ventricular diastolic function, and levels of LDL-cholesterol .

-In trials performed in obese men over a 30 day period designed to look at the calorie restriction effects of supplementation with resveratrol, it was found that it supported healthy blood pressure and blood glucose levels under a daily supplementation of 150 mg resveratrol.
+In trials performed in overweight men over a 30 day period, which was designed to look at the calorie restriction effects of supplementation with resveratrol, it was found to support healthy blood pressure and blood glucose levels.

 In addition to the beneficial blood aspects, the authors also reported that daily supplementation supported healthy resting metabolic rates and a more restful sleep, induced the activity of citrate synthase in the mitochondria, and activated PGC-1α, AMPK, and SIRT1 proteins.
 They concluded that the daily supplementation had similar biological effects to that of calorie restriction.